Investors

 - Appropriate knowledge within the body as a whole of finance, accounting, financial reporting, risk management, law and compliance

-- Appropriate expertise within the body as a whole on sustainability topics that are of key importance for BASF
+- Appropriate expertise within the body as a whole on sustainability issues relevant to BASF

-- At least one member with special knowledge and experience (special expertise) in accounting, including sustainability reporting
+- At least one member with special knowledge and experience (special expertise) in the field of accounting, including sustainability reporting

-- At least one member with special knowledge and experience (special expertise) in the annual audit, including the audit of sustainability reporting
+- At least one member with special knowledge and experience (special expertise) in the field of financial auditing, including the audit of sustainability reporting

 - At least one member with in-depth experience in innovation, research and development, and technology